 Since March 2013 Hannah has been working as an interim fundraising consultant undertaking senior interim fundraising positions of varying length for The Children’s Trust (Head of Gala Events), Diabetes UK (Head of Community and Events), Asthma UK (Head of High Value Partnerships) and SeeAbility (Director of Fundraising).
 Hannah is currently consulting on major donor fundraising for Leonard Cheshire Disability and Macmillan Cancer Support.

-An experienced fundraiser and senior manager in the third sector, Leah has over 12 years’ experience supporting charities to raise income from both public agencies and private donors and organisations.
-Since March 2012, Leah has been working as a freelance fundraising and strategic planning consultant to a range of local and national organisations – both generating income directly and advising senior staff on related matters.
+Leah Selinger is an experienced fundraiser and senior manager in the voluntary sector where she has supported charities to raise income from both public agencies and private donors and organisations.
+Her consulting work specialises in fundraising and strategy development and includes support to a range of local and national charities and social enterprises – both generating income directly and advising senior staff on related matters.
+Leah also delivers a range of training and workshops on these subjects, and is an experienced and engaging facilitator.

-Prior to that Leah held the post of Director of Fundraising and New Business at Youth Music, kick-starting their fundraising activity.
+Prior to her consulting work, Leah held the post of Director of Fundraising and New Business at Youth Music, kick-starting their fundraising activity.
 From 2004 to 2011, Leah worked at Fairbridge, a youth development charity, in a number of fundraising roles and left the organisation as their Director of Fundraising.

 Straight talking communications